 The Company purchases its integrated software components from multiple third-party software providers at competitive prices.
-The Company made purchases from one vendor that comprised approximately 10% and 15% of the Company's total purchases for the three months ended December 31, 2011 and 2010, respectively.
-The Company is under no obligation to purchase from any one vendor.
-The Company has entered into contractual relationships with some of its vendors; however, these agreements do not contain binding obligations on either party and either party may terminate the agreement at any time.
+For the three and six months ended March 31, 2012, the Company did not make purchases from any one vendor comprising 10% or more of the Company's total purchases.
+For the three months ended March 31, 2011, the Company made purchases from one vendor that comprised approximately 11% of total purchases.
+The Company did not make purchases from any one vendor that comprised approximately 11% of total purchases.
+The Company did not make purchases from any one vendor comprising 10% or more of the Company's total purchases for the six months ended March 31, 2011.
 The Company does not believe it is substantially dependent upon nor exposed to any significant concentration risk related to purchases from any single vendor, given the availability of alternative sources from which the Company may purchase necessary integrated software components.